-New analysis helps guide use of erlotinib in advanced non-small cell lung cancerApril 18th, 2012 in Cancer /
+New analysis helps guide use of erlotinib in advanced non-small cell lung cancerApril 18, 2012 in Medicine & Health / Cancer

 Patients with advanced non-small cell lung cancer should only receive treatment with the drug erlotinib before receiving standard chemotherapy if their tumor is known to harbor EGFR mutations, researchers report at the 3rd European Lung Cancer Conference in Geneva, Switzerland.